matwhite/get_clean_project/Codebook.md

 The activity the subject is engaged in

 **Subject**
-The person who is engaged in the activity
+The person who is engaged in the activity.
+The subject number was prefixed with "Subj" and padded with zeroes to facilitate sorting and differentiate the numeric data as a subject identifier.

 The remaining columns have been tidied by taking the mean of the measurements taken for each activity and subject for columns identified as having a mean or standard deviation.
 The mapping below shows the original name based on "features_info.txt" and "features.txt" prior to being summarized with a mean.